The small print!

 Members will be promoted to raiders based on their reliability: signing regularly for raids, turning up on time and also for performance.
 We welcome new max level players to start raiding with us, but a DR Raider is one who can perform in raids , follow tactics, remain alive (!) and play their character well.
-We would not refuse to allow you to raid because you are still learning, but the rank of Raider is also in recognition of performance.
+We would not refuse to allow you to raid because you are still learning, we are all still learning, but the rank of Raider is also in recognition of performance.

 Raiders are expected to:

-- Sign for raids on the nights their 'usual' team are playing
+- Sign for raids on all three nights (currently Wed/Sun/Mon)

 - Sign ups for the coming week (Wed to Wed) must be made by end of raid on a Monday.
 After the raid, the sign-ups for that coming week will be locked and you will have to ask the GM to unlock to allow you to join.

 - Turn up on time, prepared with gems/enchants etc and repaired.
-While the guild provides feasts, you should also have your own supplies in case you d/c or are the only person to die.
-For progression fights you should bring your own 125 food.
+While the guild may provides feasts, these are often for last progression attempts and you should also have your own supplies in case you d/c or are the only person to die.
+For progression fights you should bring your own max level food.